nixworks/public/news/2010/11/18/README.md

 ##### Sweden
 ### [Swedish prosecutor Marianne Ny who leads a criminal investigation of Wikileaks founder Julian Assange is seeking a court order for his immediate arrest. ](/news/2010/11/18/swedish-prosecutor-marianne-ny-who-leads-a-criminal-investigation-of-wikileaks-founder-julian-assange-is-seeking-a-court-order-for-his-immed.md)
-_Context: prosecutor, Wikileaks, Marianne Ny, Sweden, Julian Assange_
+_Context: Julian Assange, Marianne Ny, prosecutor, Sweden, Wikileaks_

 ##### China
 ### [A Chinese woman is sentenced to a year in a labour camp after she posted on Twitter, on charges of "disrupting social order". ](/news/2010/11/18/a-chinese-woman-is-sentenced-to-a-year-in-a-labour-camp-after-she-posted-on-twitter-on-charges-of-disrupting-social-order.md)